 The WCAL is a basic league of the CIF/Central Coast Section.
 The WCAL was founded in 1967 to provide for the administration of athletic competition among its member schools.
 Athletic participation is seen as integral to the common Catholic/Christian mission of our schools and, as such, is viewed as an extension of the classroom.
 Administrators, faculty, and coaches dedicate themselves to bring forth to their student-athlete that will serve the participating individual and the community.

 The WCAL offers competition in athletics to attain the following goals:

-- To promote in the student-athlete greater appreciation of his/her spirituality by fostering an understanding of athletic competition within a Christian context.
+- To promote the student-athlete greater appreciation of his/her spirituality by fostering an understanding of athletic competition within a Christian context.

-- To nurture a willingness to sacrifice in the student-athlete by requiring that his/her actions on and off the playing field be consistent with goals of the team as a whole and not be directed towards individual honors.
+- To nurture a willingness to sacrifice in the student-athlete by requiring that his/her actions on and off the playing field be consistent with the goals of the team as a whole and not be directed towards individual honors.

 - To further a sense of personal discipline and positive decision-making in the student-athlete by demanding high standards of behavior and encouraging activities that maximize his/her athletic, academic, and personal potential.

 - To have the student-athlete internalize the proper ideals of sportsmanship, ethical conduct, and fair play by adult modeling and teaching of such principles on and off the playing field.